gopuff/timecapsule/README.md

 if (capsule.canOpen) {
   // The current time is after the open date of the capsule and before the close date
+  // and before the close date of the time capsule.
   // Do whatever you need to do. console.log(capsule.getValue(), '🎉 💃')
 } else {